Vesper Concerts 2019-20 Season

 January 12, 2020, 5:30 p.m.

 Vesper Concerts presents its second annual Nebraska’s Own concert, featuring pianist James Barnett.
 James is currently the artistic director for LOFTrecital in Minneapolis, an artistic experience dedicated to promoting a wide range of musical repertoire, curating both rare and acclaimed works for an engaged and curious audience.
-Nebraska’s Own James Barnett will feature works by Amy Beach, Erwin Schuhoff, and Marcy Heisler & Zina Goldrich.
-Chicago soprano Kristin Lelm and Omaha musicians Elizabeth Furuta, violin and Tim Strang, cello, will join James as featured guests.
+Nebraska’s Own James Barnett will feature works by Amy Beach, Erwin Schulhoff, and Marcy Heisler & Zina Goldrich.
+Chicago soprano Kristin Lelm and Omaha musicians Anne Nagosky, violin and Tim Strang, cello, will join James as featured guests.